 Campus Computing Sites provides poster printing on campus.
-You can print up to 42" wide black-and-white and/or color.
+You can print on our 42" wide paper in black-and-white and/or color.

 Currently, poster printing costs $8.40 per linear foot, billed to student's standard computing services or departmental accounts.

 To use a ShortCode to pay for your poster print, you will first need to set up an account.
-You can do this by contacting the ITS Accounts Office (email@example.com).
-You cannot retroactively charge a ShortCode after printing a poster!
+You can do this by submitting an account request.
+If you need assistance, please contact 4HELP@umich.edu or call 734-764-HELP (4357).
+Please note that accounts may take up to 1 business day to be created after your request is submitted.
+You cannot retroactively charge a ShortCode after printing a poster.

 Sorry, refunds CANNOT be provided for ANY reason other than technical issues with the printer (e.g., bad ink cartridge, paper jam, etc.).
 So please be sure to proof your job before printing.